 And so it came to pass that Ki’s 50th birthday was wet and wildly spur of the moment.
 I was nearly apologetic for the less than ideal circumstances.
 Rain literally dampened the celebration, but the same rain brought spontaneous and unique experiences.
 Ki posted this caption on Facebook:

 I was drenched with gratitude.
-This paradox beautifully put in an Amy Grant song came to mind:
+This paradox put so beautifully in this song came to mind: